ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

-13. Variable correlation.
+Q. Variable correlation.
 1. What happens to a regression model if two of their supposedly independent variables are strongly correlated?
 1. How do we test for independence between two categorical variables?
 1. How do we test for independence between two continuous variables?

 <details><summary><b>Answer</b></summary>